Knockout City Accessibility Report

 Similar Games With More Accessibility Features for Audio

-If you want to play Knockout City, but it doesn't offer the Audio accessibility features you require, this similar game extends the Audio accessibility:
+If you want to play Knockout City, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

-Knockout City has 4 accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 4 accessibility features for Communication in Knockout City which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 Player-to-Player Online Communication

 This is how players communicate with each other in online games.
 This can be to plan strategy, chat as they play or co-ordinate resources.